deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/09-stat.md

 - **① Chart:** The chart is drawn based on `② Search Conditions` and `③ Style and Settings`
 - **② Search Conditions:** For the usage of search conditions, please refer to the section [Search](../../query/overview/)
 - **③ Style and Settings:** Set the style, color, etc., of the chart
-  - **Style:** Rich functionalities support style settings for the chart
+  - **Style:** Rich functionalities to support style settings for the chart
     - **Title:** Supports modifying the chart name
     - **Unit:** Supports editing the unit.
 If no unit is set, the default unit of the metric will be used
     - **Data Precision:** Supports setting the decimal places for displaying data